8 ways to increase your chances of converting a contact into a sale

 Chris Whife 2nd August 2016

-Sales is a tough game – half art and half science – and selling via email can be even tougher.
+Sales is a tough game – half art and half science – and selling via email list can be even tougher.
 Most people are already signed up to a dozen email newsletters and receive notifications from a half a dozen online services.
 This makes email an extremely noisy acquisition channel.

 To stand out you need to be excellent in every way.
 Here are 8 ways to improve your chances of succeeding: